dart-lang/site-www/src/_guides/language/effective-dart/documentation.md

 int get checkedCount => ...
 {% endprettify %}

+### PREFER starting boolean variables or properties with "Whether" followed by noun or gerund phrases.

+The doc comment should clarify the states this variable represents.
+This is true even for getters which may do calculation or other work.
+What the caller cares about is the *result* of that work, not the work itself.

+{:.good}
+<?code-excerpt "docs_good.dart (noun-phrases-for-non-boolean-var-etc)"?>
+{% prettify dart tag=pre+code %}
+/// Whether the modal is currently displayed to the user. bool isVisible;

+/// Whether the modal should confirm the user's intent on navigation. bool get shouldConfirm => ...

+/// Whether resizing the current browser window will also resize the modal. bool get canResize => ...
+{% endprettify %}

+{{site.alert.note}}
+  This guideline intentionally doesn't include using "Whether or not".
+In many cases, usage of "or not" with "whether" is superfluous and can be omitted, especially when used in this context.
+{{site.alert.end}}

+### DON'T write documentation for both the getter and setter of a property.

 If a property has both a getter and a setter, then create a doc comment for only one of them. `dart doc` treats the getter and setter like a single field, and if both the getter and the setter have doc comments, then `dart doc` discards the setter's doc comment.

+{:.good}
+<?code-excerpt "docs_good.dart (getter-and-setter)"?>
+{% prettify dart tag=pre+code %}
+/// The pH level of the water in the pool.
+///
+/// Ranges from 0-14, representing acidic to basic, with 7 being neutral. int get phLevel => ... set phLevel(int level) => ...

+{:.bad}
+<?code-excerpt "docs_bad.dart (getter-and-setter)"?>
+/// The depth of the water in the pool, in meters. int get waterDepth => ...

+/// Updates the water depth to a total of [meters] in height. set waterDepth(int meters) => ...
+{% endprettify %}

 ### PREFER starting library or type comments with noun phrases.